-Data from WITS suggest that in women who have mixed zidovudine-resistant and zidovudine-sensitive viral populations, the virus sensitive to rather than resistant to the drugs may be preferentially transmitted.27,28 Thus, the 6-week infant zidovudine prophylaxis (along with maternal intravenous [IV] intrapartum zidovudine prophylaxis) continues to be recommended, even when maternal zidovudine-resistant virus with thymidine-associated mutations is identified.
+Data from the WITS study suggest that in women who have mixed zidovudine-resistant and zidovudine-sensitive viral populations, the zidovudine-sensitive virus may be preferentially transmitted.33,34 Thus, the 6-week infant zidovudine prophylaxis (along with maternal IV intrapartum zidovudine) continues to be recommended, even when maternal zidovudine-resistant virus with thymidine-associated mutations is identified.

 The optimal prophylactic regimen for newborns of women with ARV resistance is unknown.
 Therefore, ARV prophylaxis for an infant born to a woman with known or suspected drug resistance should be determined in consultation with a pediatric HIV specialist, preferably before delivery.
 However, there is no evidence that neonatal prophylaxis regimens customized based on presence of maternal drug resistance are more effective than standard neonatal prophylaxis regimens.